bcongdon/git-trophy/README.md

-# 3d-contributions
+# git-trophy

-🖨 3D Print Your Github Contributions Chart
+🏆 Create a 3D Printed Model of Your Github Contributions